calint/glos/src/README.md

 ## disclaimers
 * source in `hpp` files
   - gives compiler opportunity to optimize in a greater context
-  - increases compile time and is not scalable but this framework is meant for smallish applications
+  - increases compile time and is not scalable, however this framework is intended for smallish applications
 * use of `static` storage
   - gives compiler opportunity to optimize
 * include order relevant